 You can convert from one measurement to the other by knowing that one angular degree is equal to 52.5 feet.
 So if you know the angular field of view in degrees, multiply that number by 52.5 will give you the linear field of view of feet at 1000 yards.
 You can divide the linear field of view by 52.5 to get the angular measurement.

-What is eye-relief and what is important about it ?
+What is eye-relief ?

 Eye relief is the distance from the outer surface of the eyepiece lens to your eye.
 This distance is measured in millimeters.
 When viewing through a binocular the eyecups are designed to hold the binoculars at the correct distance from your eyes.